 More to the point, here is why “Privilege, or it didn’t happen” is a fallacy.
 Even if it is true that the achiever was born into privileges that gave the achiever a head start, it doesn’t invalidate your premise that the achiever still made choices for which accolades are deserved.
 The reason is that many other people were born into the same privileges as the achiever, but, on account of different choices, did not perform the feats that the achiever did.

-In the case of Stephen Wozniak: the fact is that there were hundreds of other white boys his age, who were the sons of Californian engineers, who attended schools in the same state that were similar to his own.
+In the case of Stephen Wozniak: the fact is that there were hundreds of other white boys his age, who were the sons of Californian engineers, attending schools in the same state that were similar to his own.
 But those other sons of Californian engineers did not invent the Apple II.
 Stephen Wozniak did.
 Even if the “privilege” made it easier for him than it otherwise would be, the privilege was not sufficient.
 The missing pieces that needed to be added were the choices of Steve Jobs and Stephen Wozniak, the initiatives they undertook.

 I would argue that there are cases where some people’s privilege can enable them to overshadow others in terms of who gets the credit.
 I think sexism did play a part in how, for decades, Rosalind Franklin’s role in the discovery of DNA’s double helix structure had gone overlooked.
 One might say that it was because of white male privilege that James Watson and Francis Crick got more attention than she.
 But I think such a concession is not satisfactory to someone who keeps citing privilege.
 The privilege-citing anti-capitalist can say that it was because of Rosalind Franklin’s own privilege that she, as opposed to some nonwhite gentile, was in a position in the first place where she could ascertain an image of the double helix structure.